 The cage’s height with the chinning bar assembly attached to the highest position is approx—83″ (210 cm).
 Thus, the cage would fit in a room with a 7-foot (214 cm) ceiling.

 However, it would be a very tight fit, and you won’t get any clearance above it to execute chin-up and pull-up exercises correctly.
-Therefore, it is advisable to place and use this power cage in a room with at least an 8-foot ceiling height (244 cm).
+Therefore, placing and using this power cage in a room with at least an 8-foot ceiling height (244 cm) is advisable.

 The cage’s upright bars feature 18 vertical adjustment holes for the attachment of the safety bars and j-hooks.
 It’s important to note that these holes are 3/4″ (1.9 cm) in diameter, not the 1″ (2.5 cm) standard.
 Therefore, you cannot use standard attachments for them.